 VAEC is in two (2) regions with three (3) Availability Zones in each region designed to allow United States (U.S.) government agencies, contractors, and customers to move sensitive workloads into the cloud for addressing specific regulatory and compliance requirements.
 AWS GovCloud does not manage logical access controls within the VAEC system boundary.
-VAEC offers the same level of security as other VA physical technology centers and supports existing VA security controls and certification requirements such as FISMA, Health Insurance Portability and Accountability Act of 1996 (HIPAA), HITECH, SAS-70, ISO 27001, FIPS 140-2 compliant end points, and PCI DS
+VAEC offers the same level of security as other VA physical technology centers and supports existing VA security controls and certification requirements such as FISMA, Health Insurance Portability and Accountability Act of 1996 (HIPAA), Health Information Technology for Economic and Clinical Health (HITECH), SAS-70, ISO 27001, FIPS 140-2 compliant end points, and PCI DS